CERTCC/SSVC/doc/md_src_files/058_coordination.md

  - The report neither exaggerates nor understates the impact.

 **Indicators *against* Credibility** include:
- - The report is "spammy" or exploitative (for example, the report is an attempt to upsell the receiver on some product or service).
+ - The report is “spammy” or exploitative (for example, the report is an attempt to upsell the receiver on some product or service).
- - The report is vague or ambiguous about which vendors, products, or versions are affected (for example, the report claims that all "cell phones" or "wifi" or "routers" are affected).
+ - The report is vague or ambiguous about which vendors, products, or versions are affected (for example, the report claims that all “cell phones” or “wifi” or “routers” are affected).
  - The report is vague or ambiguous about the preconditions necessary to exploit the vulnerability.
  - The report is vague or ambiguous about the impact if exploited.
  - The report exaggerates the impact if exploited.